mapdel4xmarshal/MemoryGame/ReadMe.txt

 And this line from server

-This is an update from server
+This is an update from server.